 But, for most people that cut their own hair, that is a bit of overkill.
 I do recommend Oster clippers even for at home hair cuts, so check out my review of the best Oster clippers with some that I recommend for DIYers.

-For barbers and stylists that need the best cordless hair clipper, then I highly recommend these and think they are absolutely worth it.
+For barbers and stylists that need the best cordless hair clipper, then I highly recommend the Oster Octane clippers and think they are absolutely worth it.

 With the rotary motor and high RPM, the Octane will give you what you need to tackle all kinds of haircuts.